-Naturally, since he dealt with small objects, he placed his ‘musical comb’ into pocket watches, perfume bottles, cane heads, pendants, snuff boxes, powder cases, and so on.
+Naturally, since he dealt with small objects, he placed his “musical comb” into pocket watches, perfume bottles, cane heads, pendants, snuff boxes, powder cases, and so on.
 The desire was to allow people to carry the treasure on their person to be shared and enjoyed anywhere.
-These original miniature marvels are extremely rare now, but a few examples remain, as I have shown here.
-The round one is a viniagrette from 1810, and the square one is a gentleman’s snuff box made into a music box.
+These original miniature marvels are extremely rare now, but a few examples remain, such as the one to the left.